Material-Blazor/Material.Blazor/guidelines/ProjectGuidelines.md

 # Introduction

-This documment explains how the Material.Blazor project is set up and developed using Git in general and GitHub in particular.
+This document explains how the Material.Blazor project is set up and developed using Git in general and GitHub in particular.
 It consists of rules that proved to work well over the years in multiple commercial and open-source projects,